Skunk Line Stations

 Mile 14.9 – Camp Three – Camp Three was one of ULC's logging camps.
 Once the area was logged out the line was extended and the camp moved.

 Mile 16.0 – Gracy - A post office operated at Gracy from 1896 to 1908, moving in 1899, 1902, and 1905.
 It was located on the 16 miles east of Fort Bragg.

 Mile 16.2 – Camp Four – Another ULC logging camp.
 A camp would typically remain in place for three months to a year.

 Mile 16.4 – Camp Noyo – Formerly called Camp Silverado Camp Noyo is the name of the Boy Scout Camp over a bridge on the south side of the river.

-Mile 18.1 – Alpine – When Alpine was a thriving community it was the end of the line.
-Stagecoaches came here from Willis via a ridge route to transport passengers.
+Mile 18.1 – Alpine or Alpine Junction – When Alpine was a thriving community it was the end of the line.
+Alpine was 12 miles north of Comptche.
+Stagecoaches came here from Willits via a ridge route to transport passengers.
 It had a population of 1,200 was said to have been larger than Fort Bragg.
 The town included a tavern, a school and a post office.
 A fire in 1919 destroyed the buildings and the town was never rebuilt.

 Mile 19.8 – Camp Seven – Another of the old ULC logging camps.

 Mile 20.0 - Eagle’s Nest – Eagle’s Nest was on the north side of the tracks across from Rest Haven just east of Camp 7.
 The annual Union Lumber Company picnic was held there every year.
 Hank Simonson was a regular on the picnic and he fondly remembered the swimming hole there and the wonderful food.
 Hank’s father was an accomplished violinist and was one of the band that played at the picnic.
 Below are pictures of picnic trains.